 Enrichment is exactly what it sounds like, a way to enrich the lives of our animals and stimulate them mentally and/or physically by providing activities to work on throughout the day.
-Prior to our arrival, the animals spent many years without any sort of mental or physical stimulation.
+Many long term resident animals spent many years without any sort of mental or physical stimulation.

-Enrichment is an essential part of any animal husbandry routine, as it helps prevent boredom and stress behaviors and helps illicit natural behaviors from animals.
-Enrichment can play a critical part in wildlife rehabilitation and preparation for a life back in the wild.
+Enrichment is an essential part of any animal husbandry routine.
+It helps prevent boredom and stress behaviors and helps elicit natural behaviors from animals.
+Enrichment can play a critical part in wildlife rehabilitation and preparation for life back in the wild.
 It can be tailored for certain animals to challenge them to complete specific tasks in order to survive in the wild.

-Our Husbandry and Enrichment volunteers follow a daily enrichment schedule for our animals and our staff always encourages fresh ideas to create new enrichment programs that we can add to our routine.
+Our Husbandry and Enrichment volunteers work on various enrichment tasks for our animals and staff always encourage fresh ideas to create new enrichment programs that we can add to our routine.

 Challenging our animals and making them think through new problems is extremely important to keep their quality of welfare high.